 2 heaped tsp ground cinnamon

-50g hazelnut butter or unsalted no-added-sugar peanut butter – or make your own by grinding the raw nuts finely and mixing in a little virgin hazelnut, sunflower, sesame or light olive oil to make into a spreadable paste.
+50g hazelnut butter or unsalted no-added-sugar peanut butter – or make your own by grinding the raw nuts finely and mixing in a little extra virgin nut seed or avocado oil (or at a pinch, light olive oil) to make into a spreadable paste.

 1. Melt the chocolate, stirring occasionally, in a heatproof bowl over a pan of gently simmering water, making sure the base of the bowl doesn’t touch the water.

 2. Put the oatcakes into a mixing bowl and crumble into small pieces.
 Stir in the goji berries, nuts, seeds and spices.